-During the enrollment change period at the beginning of each semester, all students wishing to early enroll in the student insurance should go to https://si.illinois.edu/ and click on the link entitled “enrollment form”, then filling out said form.
-Students who do not fill this form out will be automatically enrolled in the student insurance following the enrollment change period unless they opt out (discussed below.)
+During the enrollment change period at the beginning of each semester, all students wishing to early enroll in the student insurance should visit the Student Health Insurance website and complete the “enrollment form.”
+Students who do not fill this form out will be automatically enrolled in the student insurance following the enrollment change period unless they opt out.

-The Student Insurance is a comprehensive indemnity plan and so pays for a wide variety of health care services.
-For a detailed breakdown students may go to https://si.illinois.edu/ scroll to bottom of page and download the appropriate policy brochure for Undergrads or for Grads.
+The Student Health Insurance is a comprehensive indemnity plan and so pays for a wide variety of health care services.
+For a detailed breakdown students may visit the Student Health Insurance website, scroll to bottom of page, and download the appropriate policy brochure for undergraduates or graduates.
 Services of note that are NOT covered by the plan include basic vision and dental care.

-When you receive care from a hospital, clinic, or private provider they will ask to see your insurance card (discussed below.)
+When you receive care from a hospital, clinic or private provider they will ask to see your insurance card.
 They will then use the information on your card to bill the cost of the services to your insurance.
-Once the insurance has paid, the hospital or provider will send you a bill for the remainder (the “patient responsibility”.)
+Once the insurance has paid, the hospital or provider will send you a bill for the remainder (the “patient responsibility”).

 When you receive services like those mentioned above from the McKinley Student Health Center, or an outside clinic, the nurse/pharmacist will provide you with an itemized receipt.
-In order to receive reimbursement for the charges, you must send a copy of this receipt, with the SR ID# from your insurance card written on the top, by mail to:
+In order to receive a reimbursement for the charges, you must send a copy of this receipt with the SR ID Number from your insurance card written on the top, by mail to:

 PO BOX 809025

 Yes.
-In order to opt out of the student insurance you must fill out the “waiver form” found at https://si.illinois.edu/ prior to the end of the enrollment change period at the start of the semester.
+In order to opt out of the student insurance you must fill out the “waiver form” found on the Student Health Insurance website prior to the end of the enrollment change period at the start of the semester.
 The waiver form will ask a few questions to establish the nature and extent of your other insurance.
-International students will be required to provide documentation of their insurance in person at the Student Health Insurance Office.
-This documentation must be in English, with amounts given in American dollars, and should show both the dates of coverage, as well as the total monetary amount of coverage per illness/injury.
+International students will be required to provide documentation of their insurance in person at the Office of Student Health Insurance.
+This documentation must be in English, with amounts given in U.S. dollars, and should show both the dates of coverage as well as the total monetary amount of coverage per illness/injury.

 Yes.
-The Student Insurance meets all responsibilities under the ACA, and those students have the coverage will not be penalized.
+Student Health Insurance meets all responsibilities under the ACA and those students have the coverage will not be penalized.

 1109 S. Lincoln Ave.